 Idiom for Constructor Functions

-Now, let's get back to our first code snippet for Employee
+Now, let's get back to our first code snippet for Employee:

 function Employee(firstName, lastName) {